AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

    </div>
    ```

-   The above is the edited markup for the Hello World Component.
+   The above is the edited markup for the Hello World component.
 The first block displays an edited version of the component if the dialog message has been populated.

-   The second block is rendered if no dialog message has been entered.
+   The second block is rendered if no dialog box message has been entered.
 The `cq-placeholder` and `data-emptytext` render the label ***Hello World*** as a place holder in that case.
 The string for the label can be internationalized using i18n to support authoring in multiple locales.

 1. **Copy Screens Image Dialog to be used for the Hello World component.**

-   It is easiest to start from an existing dialog and then make modifications.
+   It is easiest to start from an existing dialog box and then make modifications.

-    1. Copy the dialog from: `/libs/screens/core/components/content/image/cq:dialog`
+    1. Copy the dialog box from: `/libs/screens/core/components/content/image/cq:dialog`
-    1. Paste the dialog beneath `/apps/weretail-run/components/content/helloworld`
+    1. Paste the dialog box beneath `/apps/weretail-run/components/content/helloworld`

    ![copy-image-dialog](assets/copy-image-dialog.gif)

-1. **Update Hello World dialog to include a tab for message.**
+1. **Update the Hello World dialog box to include a tab for message.**

    Update the dialog so that it matches the following.
 The JCR node structure of the final dialog is presented below in XML: